gsmainclusivetechlab/mmapi-javascript-sdk/docs/disbursement/updateBatchTransaction.md

-# Update A Transaction Batch
+# Update a Transaction Batch

 `Here, updateBatchTransaction creates a PATCH request to /batchtransactions/{batchId}`